Most business people would agree that the digital, social, mobile age has caused massive impact to us in marketing.

 If our goal is creating customers, then we know that customers have become harder to reach.
-If our goal is to define the insights that drive product innovation, then we know that online and offline communications are exploding and increasing every day.
+If our goal is to define the insights that drive product innovation, then we know that online and offline communications are exploding every day.
 This makes it harder to see where the world is headed.

 If our goal is leads or sales, we definitely know that consumers are tuning out our best efforts at reaching them, especially when we are trying to sell something.

 When I talk to CMOs, I always ask them about their biggest challenges.
 The answers generally include things like respect at the board level, their relationship with their CEO, their relationship with sales and digital skills / training.

 I have never heard a CMO, or any marketer say they were looking for the next “Big Idea.”
 But then I read this article in Digiday last month that posed the thought: maybe the big idea isn’t dead after all?